Employee voice, office project success | Survey in the design of work environments

 People representing different work styles use office space differently.

-Project details@icon(‘arrow-right-white’)The survey should also include questions about the current office space.
+Project detailsThe survey should also include questions about the current office space.
 It may seem that knowledge about satisfaction with the current office space is useless in the face of a potential relocation or rearrangement.
 Nothing could be further from the truth, as gathering this data allows us to address the major pain points of the occupied space and avoid them in the new office.
 This is also where advanced statistical techniques come to our aid.
 This is because the aim is not only to find out what employees think, but also to investigate whether there is a correlation between, for example, the perception of workplace design and overall satisfaction with the office.
 Such a relationship was found in the company in question: the higher the satisfaction with the design expressed by the survey respondent, the greater the overall satisfaction with the office space.
 Capturing this relationship was important because respondents, when asked directly about the key issues they felt were important for their satisfaction, tend to regard design as a secondary or tertiary issue.

 PepsiCo